Mishieck/jsonat/README.md

 #### __Description__

-The method `parsePartial` can parse values as `parse` does, but also parse objects and arrays that are partially parsed.
+The method `parsePartial` can parse values as `parse` can, but can also parse objects and arrays that are partially parsed.
 One case in which one might need to use this is when a JSON string has been parsed using the regular `JSON.parse` method (e.g using `response.json()`) and the parsing leaves the values stringified via `stringify` as strings.
 Using `parsePartial` would complete the parsing.

 <br />